 Adobe has told us that they have pulled the Creative Cloud update (184.108.40.206) and they are actively working on a permanent solution.
 Stay tuned.

 The updated version of Adobe Creative Cloud (220.127.116.11) can delete files that Backblaze stores on the Mac system to manage the backup of that system.
 These files are in a hidden folder named .bzvol located in the “root” directory on the Mac system.
-When the updated version of Adobe Creative Cloud is started is deletes all the files located in the .bzvol folder.
-This disables Backblaze from backing up your primary hard drive and results in Backblaze displaying a pop-up similar to the following.
+When the updated version of Adobe Creative Cloud is started, it deletes all the files located in the .bzvol folder.
+This disables Backblaze from backing up your primary hard drive and results in Backblaze displaying a pop-up similar to the following:

 If you have Adobe Creative Cloud on your Mac system and you have updated or will update to the latest version, it is highly likely that the Backblaze backup of your hard drive will stop.
 Any connected external hard drives will continue to be backed up.
 If you are a Windows user, this does not appear to be an issue.